google-code-export/flowplayer-core/flowplayer/branches/3_0_3_dev/README.txt

 3.0.3
 -----
+- fixed cuepoint firing: Does not skip cuepoints any more
 - Plugins can now be loaded from a different domain to the flowplayer.swf
 - Specifying a clip to play by just using the 'clip' node in the configuration was not working, a playlist definition was required.
 This is now fixed.
 - Fixed: A playlist with different providers caused the onMetadata event to fire events with metadata from the previous clip in the playlist.
 Occurred when moving in the playlist with next() and prev()
 - the opacity setting now works with the logo
 - fadeOut() call to the "screen" plugin was sending the listenerId and pluginName arguments in wrong order
+- stop(), pause(), resume(), close() no longer return the flowplayer object to JS
+- changing the size of the screen in a onFullscreen listener now always works, there was a bug that caused this to fail occasionally

 3.0.2
 -----